michielvoo/docker/az/Readme.md

 # Azure PowerShell

-Azure PowerShell on Alpine Linux, for provisioning Azure resources
+Azure PowerShell and Git on Alpine Linux, for provisioning Azure resources

 The following PowerShell modules are installed: